bleszily/My_BlueTeam_Notes/README.md

 I've included screenshots where possible so you know what you're getting.

 ## Contact me
-If you see a mistake, or have an easier way to run a command then you're welcome to hit me up on [LinkedIn](www.linkedin.com/in/blessed-uyo) or at my simple [Portfolio] (http://www.blesseduyo.com) BTW, I do not have SSL on it hahaha.
+If you see a mistake, or have an easier way to run a command then you're welcome to hit me up on [LinkedIn](https://linkedin.com/in/blessed-uyo) or on my simple [Portfolio](http://www.blesseduyo.com) or, commit an issue here.

 If you want to contribute I'd be grateful for the command and a screenshot.
 I'll of course add you as a contributor